herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

 **NOTE:** The above code has been altered to allow the ``.gpg-agent-info`` to run after SSH_AUTH_SOCK.
 Please see the CREDITS section below for details.

 The above **gpg-agent-wrapper** script is invoked using X and bash (or favorite shell).
-Please ensure the following files exist as below.
+Please create the following files as below.

 The X session::